magnum-af/magnum.af/README.md

 * Python bindings
   * Script-style user interface, compatible with numpy input arrays (see python/examples for more)

+# Example Scripts
+various example scripts are found in the respective directories for python in [python/examples/](python/examples/) and for c++ in [examples/](examples/)

 # Installation Guide
 ## Docker:
+The easiest way to get started is to download the current docker image from our [gitlab registry](https://git.exp.univie.ac.at/paul/magnum.af/container_registry)
+There you can choose between the CPU image or der CUDA image.

-For GPU support build the image provided in the Dockerfile by running the following command in the project's root directory:
+Otherwise, you could build the GPU image provided in the Dockerfile by running the following command in the project's root directory:

 `$ nvidia-docker build -t magnum.af -f Dockerfile --build-arg user="$UID" .`